katrinakalantar/dropseqDB/README.md

 ### OTHER GENERAL FILES

+#### Lupus_analysis.py.ipynb
+ipython notebook containing functions used for full analysis of lupus data - largely used as an exploratory tool, but the methods are useful for both flat file combined analysis and analysis of data downloaded from the database.

+#### Lupus_subcluster_analysis.ipynb
+ipython notebook containing methods for differential expression analysis using original d3data.tsv and the corresponding cell subcluster files generated through use of the dropseq viewer cell selection and download function.

 #### dropseq_1.py
 Pipeline-style script containing many functions to remove low expression rows/columns (genes/cells) and remove high variance data (genes/cells).